zain-ahmed0/computer-science-quiz/README.md

-# Computer Science Quiz Project
+# GCSE Computer Science Quiz Project

 This project was developed as part of my A-Level Computer Science coursework for the [OCR H446](https://www.ocr.org.uk/images/170844-specification-accredited-a-level-gce-computer-science-h446.pdf) specification.